neajul/Hosthandleiding/content/2-2_hardware_considerations.md

 -

 ## 2-2-2 New or Used Hardware
-It takes a lot of energy to build computers and as such buying new hardware has a big impact on the environment.
+It takes a lot of energy to build computers and buying new hardware has a big impact on the environment.
 Even the most energy efficient new computer will not be able to offset the amount of energy that had to be used in its production.
-As such, we strongly encourage everyone to consider used hardware wherever possible!
-Using a used laptop will always be more environmentally friendly than a new Raspberry Pi!
+We strongly encourage everyone to consider used hardware wherever possible.
+A used laptop will always be more environmentally friendly than a new Raspberry Pi!

 Depending on where you live, you should be able to find old laptops on used marketplaces for cheap to almost-free.